sckv/barehttp/README.md

 - [x] Request execution cancellation by timeout
 - [x] Bulk/chaining routes declaration
 - [x] Runtime routes hot swapping
+- [x] runtime validation schema generation per route response types (on project compile/on launch)
 - [ ] middlewares per route
 - [ ] swagger OpenAPI 3.0 on `/docs` endpoint
 - [ ] swagger OpenAPI 3.0 scheme on `/docs_raw` endpoint
 - [ ] optional export of generated schema to a location (yaml, json)
 - [ ] streaming/receiving of chunked multipart
-- [ ] runtime validation schema generation per route response types (on project compile/on launch)
 - [ ] runtime route params or query validation upon declared types (on project compile/on launch)

+## Runtime schema validation on response (EXPERIMENTAL)

+This feature enables a runtime check for the returned value for a route, for now it only works for `return` statements of the routes declared in handlers.

+Please write your `return` statements with plain response objects within the `handler` or `controller` function.

+To enable this feature you need to set up the following:

+- On `BareHttp` settings set: `enableSchemaValidation: true`
+- On `BareHttp` settings set: `declaredRoutesPaths: [...array of paths to routes]`,
+- On `route.<method>` declaration set: `options: { builtInRuntime: { output: true } }`

 ## Benchmarks